Alaska Energy Authority Emerging Energy Technology Fund: Round 2

 The Emerging Energy Technology Fund (EETF) is administered by the Alaska Energy Authority and financed by appropriations from the state legislature and contributions from other sources, such as the Denali Commission.
 The program seeks to demonstrate alternative and renewable energy technology options for Alaska in the pre-commercial stage.

-The Alaska Center for Energy and Power (ACEP) is leading data collection efforts for the EETF.
-ACEP works with selected projects to identify critical performance data for collection, management, and dissemination.
-Data analyses and lessons learned will be compiled and made public upon project completion.
-This information will provide the public, energy technology industry, and government with the information needed to accelerate the development of energy solutions for Alaska.
+The Alaska Center for Energy and Power (ACEP) led data collection efforts for the EETF.
+ACEP worked with selected projects to identify critical performance data for collection, management, and dissemination.
+Data analysis, and lessons learned were compiled into reports now available here.
+ACEP’s intention is to provide the public, energy technology industry, and government with the information needed to accelerate the development of energy solutions for Alaska.

-Four projects were selected for funding under the second round of the EETF program.
-ACEP oversees data collection activities for the projects, providing a range of support functions including technical assistance, instrumentation specification and installation, and data collection system programming and commissioning.
+Four projects were selected for funding in the second round of the EETF program.
+These projects began in 2013 and were completed by 2019.
+ACEP oversaw data collection activities for the projects, providing a range of support functions including technical assistance, instrumentation specification and installation, and data collection system programming and commissioning.

 The Cold Climate Housing Research Center plans to demonstrate the performance of a new generation of air-source heat pumps in an effort to provide energy-efficient space heating for Alaska’s cold climates.
 The air-source heat pump system under consideration — commonly referred to as “ductless mini-splits” — is similar to a ground-source heat pump but has a significantly lower upfront capital cost because heat is lifted directly from the outdoor air instead of a ground loop.